obviouslyweb/hangman/README.md

 The following items I plan to fix, improve, and/or add to this project in the future:

-* [ ] Add in ability to create custom word lists
+* [ ] Finish documentation
 * [ ] Add additional words to current list & more word lists
-* [ ] Finish documentation
 * [ ] Allow early game end
+* [ ] Add the ability to delete word lists